JamesSkemp/words/content/post/slight-disturbance-in-strivinglifenet-and-framingbusinessnet.md

 +++
 title = "Slight disturbance in StrivingLife.net and FramingBusiness.net"
-summary = "Slight disturbance on the site for the last two days.
+description = "Slight disturbance on the site for the last two days.
 Yikes." draft = false comments = true date = "2006-11-11T20:30:00-06:00"